contributing-to-kubernetes/gnosis/stories/e2e-tests/README.md

 ```
 ginkgo example-e2e-test.test -- --test-flag cool-framework --ns ci
 ```
-test-flag and ns passed to example-e2e-test go code
+test-flag and ns will be passed to example-e2e-test go code.